Maxwell-Eric/Java-Programs/AI/Depth Limiting Search/README.md

 - The vacuum location at each node
 - Which action was taken to get to the node from its parent
 - The total number of actions
+- The time it took for the program to find the first goal node